philcryer/fak3r.com/content/post/howto-get-started-with-lxc-and-lxd.markdown

 your-username veth lxcbr0 10
 ```

-This just means that "your-username" can created up to 10 veth devices to connect to the lxcbr0 bridge.
+This just means that "your-username" can create up to 10 veth devices to connect to the lxcbr0 bridge.
- By default, your user isn't allowed to create any network device on the host, to change that, add:

 ## Launch some containers